boxalino/integration-gcp/url_to_bigquery/README.md

 10. Query the BigQuery table to check that you can see that the data has been inserted successfully.

+11. The created function can be triggered whenever you want to update the table; It can also be edited from the Cloud Functions view.

 [Cloud Functions quickstart guide]: https://cloud.google.com/functions/docs/quickstart-console
+[BigQuery Job Configuration guidelines]: https://cloud.google.com/bigquery/docs/reference/rest/v2/Job#JobConfigurationLoad